Richardaeld/Fat_Racoon_Kitchen/README.md

 ## Scalability
 + backend varify of image size and type instead of JS validation
 + Adding user selectable filters to search bar
++ Create a user commit form for the recipes.
+This would give a better sense of community for returning users
++ Allows users to rate each others recipes

 # Technology Languages
 + HTML - Skeleton frame of the application.